-Now the next piece I'll talk on is the business leader.
-This is the most advanced piece and this is when we think PMM 2.0.
-You want to get to the point where you're understanding how to run it, thinking like a CEO in everything you do, and everything you do in a marketing front, maps back to the dollars-in and I promise you the closer you remain to the money, the more important you will be seen to the organisation.
+Now the next piece I'll talk about is the business leader.
+This is the most advanced piece and this is when we think of PMM 2.0.
+You want to get to the point where you're understanding how to run it, thinking like a CEO in everything you do, and everything you do in a marketing front, maps back to the dollars-in and I promise you the closer you remain to the money, the more important you will be seen to the organization.

 A lot of people I talk to on this topic struggle with credibility.
-I promise you that as you build marketing programmes and messaging and positioning to your personas that generate money, your senior leaders will listen to you and listen to you often.
-The more that happens, the bigger your prowess becomes, your importance, your personal brand within your organisation.
-And you'll find that sales organisations and senior leaders come to you for recommendations whereas before you were just a slide jockey.
+I promise you that as you build marketing programs and messaging and positioning to your personas that generate money, your senior leaders will listen to you and listen to you often.
+The more that happens, the bigger your prowess becomes your importance, your personal brand within your organization.
+And you'll find that sales organizations and senior leaders come to you for recommendations whereas before you were just a slide jockey.

 Their customer service is phenomenal, something breaks or you need to return something and it's super, super easy, right?
 We've all done it, and it's because they're obsessed with making their customers happy.
 So, the two kinds of macro-level things you’ll take away from this article are: